kjartako/MS_VAR/README.md

 by Kjartan Kloster Osmundsen, Tore Selland Kleppe & Atle Oglend.

-The code fits a Markov-switching vector autoregressive model to data input.
+The code fits a Markov-switching vector autoregressive model (MS-VAR) to data input.
 The user can specify the data, number of regimes and number of autoregressive terms.
 The regimes can be applied to the mean structure and/or the covariance structure.

+The code for a two-dimensional Markov-Switching Vector Error Correction (MS-VECM) model is also included.

 See the readme files of the subfolders for detailed instructions.
 See also this [blog post](https://www.kjartako.no/post/stan-code-for-markov-switching-vector-autoregressive-models/).